caiodomingues/MaskClub/README.md

 - [x] 3.
 Index: User list: insomnia - Index - GET
 - [x] 4.
 Show: Event view: insomnia - Show - GET
 - [x] 5.
 Store: Event creation: insomnia - Create - POST
 - [x] 6.
-Destroy: Event deletion: insomnia - Delete - DELETE
+Destroy*: Event deletion: insomnia - Delete - DELETE
 - [x] 7.
-Like/Dislike: Event Like / dislike: insomnia - Like/Dislike - POST\*
+Like/Dislike: Event Like / dislike: insomnia - Like/Dislike - POST\**

+<sup>\* Deletion should work only for the user that have created the event</sup>

-<sup>\* This route is could be done using Socket.io to make information broadcast, but we've decided to not take this project so deep</sup>
+<sup>\** This route is could be done using Socket.io to make information broadcast, but we've decided to not take this project so deep</sup>

 Made by [caiodomingues](https://github.com/caiodomingues) and [thobiasvicente](https://github.com/thobiasvicente)